 An individual’s support network can impact their ability to SM[41].
 It is therefore unsurprising that we found participants wanted family and friends to be able to attend a group SMP with them.
 Previous research evaluating two different group SMPs (Living With Stroke, and Moving On After Stroke) found participants felt the presence of family members to be beneficial as it helped them understand what it was like to live with a stroke[25].
 Having the opportunity to attend with and without their family members, and having this flexibility built into the provision of group SMPs would be an advantage.

 A key area of concern expressed by all participants was surrounding the time to implement a group SMP in a stroke survivor’s journey.
 A previous study investigating perceptions of stroke SMPs in the community suggested participants were not ready to manage themselves immediately after post-discharge from hospital [36].
 In contrast, our research found some participants saw discharge from hospital as the optimum time for a group SMP.
 This could be because the ideal time for a group SMP varies from person to person.
 Delivering a group SMP at the ‘wrong’ time in an individual’s stroke care pathway may be emotionally detrimental to individuals if they are unable to cope with the demands of the program.
-As there isn’t
+Therefore, future group SMPs may be most effective using self-referral so each individual can access it when they feel it is the right time in their journey.

 Guidelines were followed for the analysis of the data[32], as well as for the design on the study to ensure rigour[34,42].
 The description of self-management given to participants was central to the interviews, as were any prior beliefs participant’s held about self-management.
 The former was standardised but the latter could be explored in more depth in future research as this may have influenced the responses.
 We acknowledge that this group of participants may preference towards those that had made a good level of functional recovery as the study design meant only stroke survivors who could travel to the research venue and had no or very mild aphasia could be included.
+This is worth considering when designing group SMPs as venue accessibility may create an additional exclusion criteria.

 The findings of this study contribute to current knowledge about group SMP’s as a mechanism for providing support.
 Group SMP’s were found to be an acceptable format to stroke survivors.
 These findings inform the development of group SMPs.
 In particular, the consideration of: how to create a safe space in which stroke survivors feel comfortable, the impact of the facilitators, the need for SMPs to be tailored to the individual, the presence of carers, and the emotional impact of a group SMP.
 Different ways should be employed to ensure that group SMPs are accessible and relevant to individuals with different levels of recovery and disability from stroke.
 Following the MRC guidelines for complex interventions[29], the next step in the development is to conduct a feasibility study, the design of which will be informed by the views of stroke survivors expressed in this study.